pogags/LifeExpectancy-FertilityRate-Regression/README.md

 ## Conclusion
 ### Life Expectancy

 Based on the models generated a country would be wise to focus on increasing health expenditure for each of its citizens (‘healthexppercapita’) and lowering the death rates from HIV or aids (‘HIV.AIDS’).
 According to the *Random Forest Model*, increasing the average number of years of schooling (‘Schooling’) and decreasing the rates of tuberculosis (‘tuberculosis’) are also significant factors, and according to the *XGBoost Model* improving water access (‘wateraccess’) is also important in increasing life expectancy.
-Both these models had a high R-squared score of 0.92 or higher, with the *Random Forest Model* having the best overall model evaluation metrics.
+Both these models had an R-squared score of 0.92 or higher, with the *Random Forest Model* having the best overall model evaluation metrics.

 ### Fertility Rates